kotlinguistics/IPA-Transcribers/README.md

 If you take issue with any inaccuracies in this software, please submit an issue or pull request, either detailing your grievances, or fixing the problem.

-[^numlangs]: Cantonese and other Chinese languages that aren't Mandarin haven't been counted,
+<a name="numlangs">1</a>: Cantonese and other Chinese languages that aren't Mandarin haven't been counted,
              due to the lack of good resources for these languages on the English internet.
 Sorry!